 Still, if given the chance today, if we still lived in Orlando and I could work around my children and husband’s schedule, I would probably still go back in a heartbeat.
 It’s a wonderful company to work for, and now, in my 30’s, I think I appreciate that a bit more than I did in my early 20’s.

 In some ways though - once a Cast Member always a Cast Member.
 I will still pick up a piece of trash if I see it on the street in a park (we were always told to help keep the parks clean, even if it wasn’t ‘our area’), I will still rush over to a crying child who’s lost its parents and try to help out.
 I will still always look at the parks and resorts with a Cast Member’s eye, knowing just enough to be both dangerous and sympathetic to those having a rough day.
 I appreciate Cast Members more now, in every position.
 It truly takes a village to run the amazing world that is a Disney park.
 I am proud to have been a part of that village at one time.
 If I’m lucky, maybe I will again some day.

-Suzannah DiMarzio, is a self confessed Disney obsessed, Mom of 3 who married her high school sweetheart - J.F.
+This was written and submitted by Suzannah DiMarzio, is a self-confessed Disney-obsessed, Mom of 3 who married her high school sweetheart - J.F.
 DiMarzio.
-She writes for us and in her own right on Twitter and in her own blog zannaland.com
+She writes for us and in her own right in her own blog zannaland.com